-This document specifies the standard requirements for the design of the 132kV network including those associated with Customer Security, Network Capability, System Frequency Integrity, network complexity, load management, network improvement, supply quality, safety, losses, asset utilisation and capital investment.
+This document describes the standard requirements for the design of the 66kV and 33kV network including those associated with Customer Security, Network Capability, System Frequency Integrity, network complexity, load management, network improvement, supply quality, safety, losses, asset utilisation and capital investment.
 Where any difficulty is encountered with the application of this policy, the author shall be notified, who will consider if a variation is appropriate.